Eppo-exp/eppo-docs/docs/sdks/server-sdks/ruby.md

 :::note

 Changes made to experiments on Eppo's web interface are almost instantly propagated through our Content-delivery network (CDN) Fastly.
-Because of the refresh rate, it may take up to 30 seconds (± 5 seconds fuzzing) for those to be reflected by the SDK assignments.
+Because of the refresh rate, it may take up to 30 seconds (± 5 seconds jitter) for those to be reflected by the SDK assignments.

 :::